Azure/aca-landing-zone-accelerator/scenarios/aca-internal/terraform/README.md

    - [**variables.tf**](../../shared/terraform/modules/naming/variables.tf) contains the naming convention.
    - [**local.tf**](../../shared/terraform/modules/naming/local.tf) contains the [abbreviations](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations) for resources (`resourceTypeAbbreviations`) and Azure regions (`regionAbbreviations`) used in the naming convention.
-3. :world_map: Choose your deployment experience.

-   This reference implementation comes with *two* implementation deployment options.
-They all result in the same resources and architecture, they simply differ in their user experience; specifically how much is abstracted from your involvement.

-   - Follow the "[**Standalone deployment guide**](#standalone-deployment-guide)" if you'd like to simply configure a set of parameters and execute a single CLI command to deploy.

-     *This will be your simplest deployment approach, but also the most opaque.
-This is optimized for "cut to the end."*

-   - Follow the "[**Step-by-step deployment guide**](#step-by-step-deployment-guide)" if you'd like to walk through the deployment at a slower, more deliberate pace.

-     *This will approach will allow you to see the deployment evolve over time, which might give you an insight into the various roles and people in your organization that you need to engage when bringing your workload in this architecture to Azure.
-This is optimized for "learning."*

    All of these options allow you to deploy to a single subscription, to experience the full architecture in isolation.
 Adapting this deployment to your Azure landing zone implementation is not required to complete the deployments.

 ## Deployment experiences

-### Standalone deployment guide

-You can deploy the complete landing zone in a single subscription, by using the [main.tf](main.tf) template file and the accompanying [terraform.tfvars](terraform.tfvars) parameter file.
-You need first to check and customize the parameter file (parameters are described below) and then decide whether you intend to deploy the simple [Hello World App](modules/05-hello-world-sample-app/README.md) or the more comprehensive, Dapr-enabled [Fine Collection Sample App](sample-apps/java-fine-collection-service/docs/02-container-apps.md).
-If you intend to deploy the [Fine Collection Sample App](sample-apps/java-fine-collection-service/docs/02-container-apps.md), we reccomend that you set the variable `deployHelloWorldSample` to `false`.

 ### Setting up your environment